jboss-dockerfiles/wildfly/README.md

     docker build --rm=true --tag=jboss/wildfly .

-## Image internals [updated Novembber,10 2022]
+## Image internals [updated May 4, 2023]

+This image extends the [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin) JDK.
+Starting with JDK 20, this base OS used is [`ubi9-minimal`](https://catalog.redhat.com/software/containers/ubi9-minimal/61832888c0d15aff4912fe0d).
+Earlier versions, including the LTS JDK 11 and JDK 17, are based on [`centos7`](https://hub.docker.com/_/centos).
+A UBI 9 image to validate the build arguments provided.

-This image extends [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin/tags) jdk (17 by default) centos7 image, installs the wildfly server and sets up the jboss environment similar to [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
-Please refer to the README.md for selected images for more info.
+This image installs the wildfly server and sets up the JBoss environment similar to [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
+Please refer to the README.md for selected images and more info.

 The server is run as the `jboss` user which has the uid/gid set to `1000`.